One of the premier museums in Denver: Kirkland Museum of Fine & Decorative Art

 - A Colorado & regional art collection from 1845 to the present

 - A retrospective of Colorado’s distinguished painter, Vance Kirkland (1904–1981)

 Kirkland Museum of Fine & Decorative Art inspires people through the beauty of art and design presented in a unique and approachable way as envisioned by Founding Director & Curator Emeritus Hugh A. Grant.

 The Museum furthers the influence of artist and educator Vance Kirkland (1904–1981), serving the public and scholars through exhibitions, the loan of works and public programs.

 History of Kirkland Museum of Fine & Decorative Art

-In May 1981, artist Vance Kirkland died, willing his estate to family friend Hugh Grant who had been curating exhibitions for Kirkland.
+In May 1981, artist Vance Kirkland died, willing the majority of his estate to family friend Hugh Grant who had been curating exhibitions for Kirkland.
 Since Kirkland’s wife had already died and they had no children, Grant became executor of the estate.
 From 1981 to 1996, Grant mounted exhibitions of Kirkland’s work and that of other artists such as Edgar Britton and Otto Bach.
-By 1996, Grant realized that Colorado fine and decorative art was not being shown in depth in any museum setting.
+By 1996, Grant became concerned that Colorado art was not being shown in depth in any museum setting.
 Many exceptional artists of the past were being forgotten.

-Using the 1311 Pearl Street art school and studio building, the Vance Kirkland Foundation was granted nonprofit, 501(c)(3) status as an operating foundation.
-In the late 1990s, while Grant took Kirkland’s paintings throughout Europe, construction began on an addition to the studio building.
-The brick closely matches the original building, as does the exterior and interior design.
-The architects were (Richard) Chip Melick, Jr. (born 1956) and Rachel Rouiller (born 1969) of Melick and Associates, Inc.
+Using Vance Kirkland’s Pearl Street studio & art school building, the Vance Kirkland Foundation was granted nonprofit, 501(c)(3) status.
+In the late 1990s, while Grant took Kirkland’s paintings to nine European countries and Russia with thirteen exhibitions, construction began on an addition to the studio building, which became the first home of Kirkland Museum.